rockstor/rockstor-website/content/eula.md

 PROJECT HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
-IN A JURISDICTION THAT LIMITS THE EXCLUSION OR LIMITATION OF DAMAGES, THE ROCKSTOR PROJECT’S (AND ITS LICENSORS’, SUBSIDIARIES’, AND EMPLOYEES’) AGGREGATE LIABILITY IS LIMITED TO $24US, OR IF SUCH A LIMITATION IS NOT ALLOWED, IS LIMITED TO THE MAXIMUM EXTENT ALLOWED.
+IN A JURISDICTION THAT LIMITS THE EXCLUSION OR LIMITATION OF DAMAGES, THE ROCKSTOR PROJECT’S (AND ITS LICENSORS’, SUBSIDIARIES’, AND EMPLOYEES’) AGGREGATE LIABILITY IS LIMITED TO 1ST SUBSCRIPTION PAYED, OR IF SUCH A LIMITATION IS NOT ALLOWED, IS LIMITED TO THE MAXIMUM EXTENT ALLOWED.

 You acknowledge that Rockstor Leap 15.3 is subject to the U.S. Export